openoms/bitcoin-tutorials/electrs/README.md

     For the Eclair Mobile Bitcoin and Lightning wallet the server needs to have a CA validated certificate for which the usage of certbot/letsencypt is required.

-* ### Electrum Windows Shortcut
-    To always connect to your node when clicking the Electrum-shortcut go to `C:\Program Files (x86)\Electrum` and look for `electrum-3.3.8.exe`.
-Right click and choose `create shortcut` - when asked for creation on the Desktop click `Yes`.

-    Go to your Desktop and right click the Electrum shortcut and choose `Properties`.
-Look for `Target` and replace the string with the following:

-    **Tor** `"C:\Program Files (x86)\Electrum\electrum-3.3.8.exe" --oneserver --server torid.onion:50002:s --proxy socks5:127.0.0.1:9150`

-    **Local** `"C:\Program Files (x86)\Electrum\electrum-3.3.8.exe" --oneserver --server 192.168.X.X:50002:s`

-    Save the settings.

-    You can use a TOR ID (remember to also start Tor Browser), but you can also setup your local IP (192.168.X.XXX).
-Everytime you open Electrum with that shortcut you will have your own custom node settings.

 * ### Tor Hidden Service

     Need to activate Tor on the RaspiBlitz + on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md).